dont-copy-my-skins/READ-ME/readme.md

 ✿ Some of us are non-verbal, do not expect us to respond

-✿ A majority of us have a Touch Discomfort (if we move away do not chase us)
+✿ A majority of us aren't comfortable with people being too close / touching them (if we move away do not chase us)

-✿ We are an OSDD system of 30+
+✿ We are an OSDD system of 40+

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━